timescale/docs/self-hosted/upgrades/upgrade-docker.md

     ALTER EXTENSION timescaledb UPDATE;
     ```

-1. Update the [Timescale Toolkit][toolkit] extension.
+1. Update the [TimescaleDB Toolkit][toolkit] extension.
 Toolkit is packaged
-    with Timescale's HA Docker image, and includes additional hyperfunctions
+    with TimescaleDB's HA Docker image, and includes additional hyperfunctions
     to help you with queries and data analysis:

     ```sql